bparsons/buildec2raid/README.md

      $ mdadm --create -l10 -n8 /dev/md0 /dev/xvdh*

 This creates a RAID 10 volume from the 8 disks.
 For more information on software raid, see https://raid.wiki.kernel.org/index.php/Linux_Raid

+## License

+This script is distributed under the MIT License (see LICENSE)